 - Domestic Worker Visa: in this case, ILR is only available if your visa application was made before 6 April 2012.

 Regardless of your visa status, you may be eligible for ILR after 10 years of lawful and continuous residence in the UK.
 However, you should still meet all the other conditions of eligibility.

-Your 10-years period begins when you first enter the UK, or when your permit is issued.
+Your 10-year period begins when you first enter the UK or when your permit is issued.